Are you facing a decision about a career change?

 Talk with people in your network.
 The people you know and the people they know may be able to connect you with employers who are hiring, employees you can job shadow or students enrolled in a program or school you’re interested in.

-The career consultants at Alberta Works Centres can connect you with information and help you with your work search.
-Find a service centre near you.
+The career and employment counsellors at Alberta Supports Centres can connect you with information and help you with your career, employment, and education options.
+Call or find a Centre near you.
 If you visit in person, they can help you:

-You can meet employers face-to-face and find out about current job vacancies through Employer Connections events at Alberta Works Centres.
+You can meet employers face–to–face and find out about current job vacancies through Employer Connections events at Alberta Supports Centres.

 Check out news sources